The Beauty Myth – How Do Women Really Feel About Their Looks?

 Financial contributions to cosmetics, diet, and surgery have all seen a surge in willing captors seeking this beauty myth and being rather discouraged when they realize that the goalposts keep shifting.
 Cosmetic companies revel in ascribing their latest product and how wonderfully powerful some ingredient is now contained in their development.
 Who heard of Pentapeptide, let alone researched what it did before buying the product?

 Companies like those in the cosmetic industry rely on women’s poor self-esteem to direct their products.
 In return, women respond in a dynamic grab for the ‘miracle’ product that will stave off or slow the aging process.
 Women are made to feel that they are no longer visually pleased, and according to Wolf, companies can remove the female from their workplace in favor of a younger model.
 Remember Miriam O’Reilly winning her claim against the BBC for what she alleges being dismissed on ageism and victimization grounds?
 A second-rate victory because she did not win because of sexism.
 What this tells me is what Wolf already identified in her book, that it is tough for a woman to claim against sex discrimination as the lawfully supports what it calls a BFOQ (bona fide occupational qualification- USA) or the UK’s version of GOQ (genuine occupational qualification- Wolf).
 This means a company may dismiss a woman if she does not measure up to their ideology of beauty.
 Remember, this level of beauty is not defined, and what would this say?
-As beauty is in the eye of the beholder (self).
+Beauty is in the eye of the beholder (self).

 Miriam O’Reilly’s tribunal was held on the 4-19th November 2010, 19 years after Wolf’s publication; therefore, women are still demonstrably being targeted and treated according to their looks and not what talents they may have in the workplace.
 So no real progress here, then!

 Next time you go shopping, look out for several different beauty products.
 Be aware of how much time and energy commercials use to sell you their copious amounts of products and the images they use.
-The use of anti-wrinkle creams on models is probably not even yet 20 years old yet.
+The use of anti-wrinkle creams on models is probably not even 20 years old yet.
 Why on earth they need anti-wrinkle cream is beyond me.
 Next, these kinds of adverts will be shown using a 13-year-old!

 For research purposes, I typed in ‘What effect do artificial sugars have on the body?’ and did not have to look far too clear to see the dangers of artificial sweeteners.
 According to author Marcelle Pick (Obstetrician and Gynecologist), she speaks openly about being properly informed of sweeteners’ possible side effects.
 I will not mention the company as I do not wish to give them any exposure, but you can do your research.
 This particular name brand is the trade name for Sucralose, a synthetic compound stumbled upon in 1976 by scientists in Britain seeking a new pesticide formation.
 (Marcelle Pick) This company did twist the sugar component of their product by citing the ‘natural sugar’ aspect.
 Yet more importantly, did you catch the word ‘pesticide?’

-Now we go into cosmetic surgery.
+Now, we go into cosmetic surgery.
 This phenomenon has increased tenfold since the 1970s.
 Now you can book a Botox in your lunch hour and be back to work.
 The lackadaisical procedure should be seen as worrying and not that companies seek to make life easier for women to attain this face-stiffening procedure.
 Remember the poor actress infamously known for her ‘trout pout?’
 I will leave this here to save her blushes!
 The point I am making is some of these procedures are downright dangerous, yet women are still clambering to risk life or limb.

 We do not have to search our brains too hard to recall some other poor soul who underwent breast surgery to enlarge her already natural assets and perceptually ended up looking misplaced.
 The female body is perfect as it stands, and while some females may have to undergo a surgical procedure on medical grounds, this should not be confused with the female body being nature at its finest.